1. Eve and the Forbidden Fruit

-Let’s get reeeeeally old school with one of the oldest stories around.
-Writers, poets, and artists have been telling versions of this tale for centuries of when Eve took a bite of that infamous apple.
+Let’s get reeeeeally old school with one of the oldest stories around: when Eve took a bite of that infamous apple.
+For centuries—no, millennia!—writers, poets and artists have been telling versions of this tale.
 Who knew eating a piece of fruit could be so influential?

 2. Apple iPhones